 Some trainers, like those from Kurt Kinetic or the latest Wahoo Kickr, allow a bit of side-to-side motion, but if your bike is held rigidly in the trainer, you’re putting side loads on your frame, bottom bracket, seatstays and chainstays that they weren’t necessarily designed for.

 “Depending on the trainer type and use, it may potentially apply unusual forces on your bicycle, wear parts and/or weaken or damage your bicycle,” reads an addendum to Specialized’s owner’s manual on trainer use.

-“This is especially true for composite or carbon fibre bicycles rigidly attached to the trainer.”
+“This is especially true for carbon fibre bicycles rigidly attached to the trainer.”